RESEARCH & DEVELOPMENT

-Sam Cape is the R&D Director at Crane Currency and the key contributor to the success of the micro-optics technology.
+Sam Cape is a Research Fellow at Crane Currency and the key contributor to the success of the micro-optics technology.
 With the help of proprietary software and advanced algorithms, Sam was able to crack the code and create illusions that today can be found on banknotes all over the world with MOTION® and RAPID®.

 A banknote with a micro-optic security feature has hundreds of thousands of lenses – plus an array of images that rest below them.
 The challenge is how to place these images and Sam developed an algorithm that calculates the images and positions needed to get the desired effect.

 Tip of the iceberg